Jonghyun19/JHyun.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Jonghyun Park, a PhD candidate in Economics at Virginia Tech.
+Hi, I am Jonghyun Park, a third-year PhD student in Economics at Virginia Tech.
 I am interested in network theory and informaiton design.